2018 Illinois Senate election: District 56

 Democrat Bill Haine was appointed to the Illinois Senate in November 2002.
-He represents the 56th district which includes all or parts of Alton, Bethalto, Caseyville, Collinsville, East Alton, Edwardsville, Elsah, Fairview Heights, Glen Carbon, Godfrey, Granite City, Hartford, Madison, Maryville, O'Fallon, Pontoon Beach, Roxana, Shiloh, South Roxana, Swansea, and Wood River.
-On August 16, 2017, Haine announced he would not seek reelection to a sixth term.
-The 56th is second most Republican seat held by a Democrat.
+He represents the 56th district, which includes all or parts of Alton, Bethalto, Caseyville, Collinsville, East Alton, Edwardsville, Elsah, Fairview Heights, Glen Carbon, Godfrey, Granite City, Hartford, Madison, Maryville, O'Fallon, Pontoon Beach, Roxana, Shiloh, South Roxana, Swansea, and Wood River.
+On August 16, 2017, Haine announced that he would not seek reelection to a sixth term.
+The 56th was the second most Republican seat held by a Democrat.
 Rachelle Crowe, a prosecutor with the Madison County State's Attorney's Office, was the Democratic nominee.